microfeedback/microfeedback-github/README.md

 * Copy `.env.example`: `cp .env.example .env`
 * (Optional) Update `GH_TOKEN` in `.env`.
 * To run tests: `npm test`
-* To run the server with auto-reloading: `npm run dev`
+* To run the server with auto-reloading and request logging: `npm run dev`

 ### Debugging in tests with iron-node